UN-OCHA/ghi-site/README.md

     touch ./.docksal/docksal-local.env

+Certain environment variables need to be requested from HPC and placed in the local environment file in order for the website to function properly.
 Refer to _./.docksal/default.docksal-local.env_ for required environment variables.

 Once the above steps are complete, from the project root, run: